HK leader says bill withdrawal own decision, not Beijing's

 The mostly young protesters say a degree of violence is necessary to get the government's attention after peaceful rallies were futile.
 Chinese officials have warned that Beijing will "not sit idly by" if the situation worsens.

+It said "respect for fundamental rights and freedoms, and the independence of the judiciary, remain essential for the development of Hong Kong, and should be upheld in line with the Basic Law and China's international commitments."

+The statement said the EU plans to closely monitor "the impact on EU citizens and on EU economic interests in Hong Kong."

-The prolonged protests, that sparked fears of a military intervention by China, have hurt businesses in Hong Kong and led to a plunge in tourism.
+The prolonged protests, which sparked fears of a military intervention by China, have hurt businesses in Hong Kong and led to a plunge in tourism.

 The Hong Kong government sought to assuage international jitters, vowing to "achieve a peaceful, rational and reasonable resolution" to the crisis in a full-page advertisement Thursday in the Australian Financial Review.